bootstraponline/sauce_storage/readme.md

 See the [API docs](http://saucelabs.com/docs/rest#storage).

+Create a storage object by providing username, key, and optionally debug.

 ```ruby
 s = SauceStorage.new username: 'my_user_name', key: '00', debug: true
 ```

-Or if you have SAUCE_USERNAME and SAUCE_ACCESS_KEY in ENV vars.
+If SAUCE_USERNAME and SAUCE_ACCESS_KEY are defined as environment variables, username and key may be omitted.

 ```ruby
 s = SauceStorage.new debug: true